Esmeralda Santiago: When I was Puerto Rican

-When I was Puerto Rican was written in 1993 and takes an autobiographical approach to Santiago's childhood.
+When I was Puerto Rican was published in 1993 and takes an autobiographical approach to Santiago's childhood.
 It details her life from early childhood and stops at her departure from Puerto Rico at age 13.
 She narrates growing up under imperialistic American ideologies that often conflict with her Puerto Rican culture.
 Aspects like familial relationships, food and coming-of-age are highlighted throughout the piece.

 After receiving her degree from Harvard, Santiago returned to Puerto Rico to work.
 She experienced cultural dissonance as many Puerto Ricans considered her overly Americanized while Americans racially ostracized her for being Puerto Rican.
 Additionally, it became difficult for her to find employment, like other highly educated women in Puerto Rico.
 Santiago chose to return to the United States and began publishing short essays and stories in local press.
 She wrote When I was Puerto Rican after gaining attention and encouragement from an editor in the United States.
 Santiago's writing illustrates the important perspective of someone who experiences both Puerto Rican and American culture from an outside lens.

 Santiago states that she chooses to "write for women.
 I don't care if men read my work...
 It's women's lives I'm interested in."
 Her intention in writing is to bring light to the patriarchal tendencies of Puerto Rican culture, both in the United States and on the island of Puerto Rico.
 In When I was Puerto Rican, Santiago illustrates sexist experiences from her own life, extending recognition to other women who experienced similar treatment.

 Almost a Woman

 In Almost a Woman, published in 1998, Santiago extends upon her memoir When I was Puerto Rican and continues from her late childhood through adolescence in the United States.
 The main character, Negi, experiences identity crises at the hands of adolescence while simultaneously navigating acculturation after her move from Puerto Rico to Brooklyn, New York.
-Negi becomes faced with deciding how she would like society and her family to perceive her, forcing her to define how Puerto Rican and American she would like to be.
+Negi is faced with deciding how she would like society and her family to perceive her, forcing her to define how Puerto Rican and American she would like to be.
 Acquisition of English is Negi's first stride towards bridging the gap between her Puerto Rican upbringing and her American school, as once she can speak English, her cultural identity becomes more fluid.